Meet Markus Szwarcbard

 Clusters MJ1 and RNS1 represents common ancestors Max and Anna (Bloom) Schwartz.
 I know MP and WS from my traditional research.
 They are the closest relation to MJ, and therefore have the largest amount of shared DNA with her.

-Cluster MJ2 and RNS2 all share common ancestor of Abraham and Pauline (Cohen) Bloom.
+Clusters MJ2 and RNS2 all contain common ancestors of Abraham and Pauline (Cohen) Bloom.
 TGM, JT, elddsw, CB and MC were all identified in the previous article.

 Clusters MJ3 and RNS3 can also trace us back to a Bloom.
 In this case, we see Harry Bloom.
 He clearly emerges from MJ’s cluster chart using the Pro Tools.
 He was born Oct 1856 in Poland Russia, immigrated to Montreal Canada around 1890.
 One of his children, Israel, lists his birthplace as USA so the family may have entered North America (perhaps through Boston?) before settling in Montreal.
 The level of DNA and his birthday suggest he is a brother to our Annie Bloom and Abraham Bloom.

-Clusters MJ4 and RNS4 remains a mystery so let’s leave it them to another day.
+Clusters MJ4 and RNS4 remains a mystery so let’s leave them to another day.

-Now look at gray cluster RNS5, a lonely cluster of one involving user CS.
-In the previous essay, I postulated that CS was another sibling of Anna, named Bessie Bobiechy.
-Although paper evidence remains thin, the updated cluster chart reinforces this conclusion since CE shares matches with both Anna and Abraham.
-Surprisingly, CE only shares 18 cM with my aunt MJ.
+Now look at gray cluster RNS5, a lonely cluster of one involving user CE.
+In the previous essay, I postulated that Anna had another sister named Bessie Bobiechy (based on the closeness to “Balyetsky”).
+Although paper evidence remains thin, the updated cluster chart reinforces this conclusion since CE shares DNA equally with both Anna and Abraham.
+Surprisingly, CE only shows 18 cM with my aunt MJ.
 Presumably, my father shares a lot with CE, which he then passed to me.

 All the matches above share David and Wilhelmina Balyetskey as their common ancestor.
 You can visualize the results in the form of a tree.
-Ancestry calls then “Thrulines”.
-Keep in mind that a Thruline is really a best guess.
-If a conclusion regarding the paper evidence is wrong, then this Thruline will have errors.
+Ancestry calls them “Thrulines”.
+Keep in mind that a Thruline relies on good paper evidence.
+Get the predicted relationship of two DNA matches wrong, then the Thruline will have errors.

 Yellow Cluster MJ5 is unique to my aunt’s diagram.
-It has little overlap with the Bloom cluster, making it perhaps the elusive Schwartz cluster.
+It has little overlap with the Bloom cluster, making it perhaps an elusive Schwartz cluster.
 Combining the published families of KP and TM, a composite tree emerges.
 You cannot help but notice the name of Schwarzbart.
 Now is this Schwartzbart related to our Schwartz?
-To answer this question, let us start with Max’s naturalization application where he states he arrived at New York on 10 Sep 1868, and that he was born Dec 1850.
-Now consider the following ship immigration record:
+To answer this question, let us start with Max’s naturalization application where he states he arrived in New York on 10 Sep 1868, and that he was born Dec 1850.
+Now consider the following ship immigration recorded two days earlier:

 Marcus Schwartzbad, age 20, originated in Germany, arrived in NY on 8 Sep 1868 on the ship Tarifa.

 Other spelling variations of Marcus include Marks or Markus which looks a lot like Max’s marriage record where he is listed as Mark Schwartz.
 We can also get Marcus’s age to agree if we accept Max’s birthdate as Dec 1848 as stated on his 1900 census.
-The more I look at this immigation record, the more it looks like Max.
+The more I look at this immigration record, the more it looks like Max.
 Since Moska’s daughter, Golda, was born in 1879, I believe that Moska Schwarzbart would be a brother of Max.
-Shown below, you will find the Thruline for Aaron and Bertha Schwartz.
-By the way, Max married a second time.
+Shown below, you will find the proposed Thruline for Aaron and Bertha Schwartz.
+By the way, Max married a second time shortly before his death.
 He names his parents as Aaron/Bertha in 1876 and as Aaron/Brainie in 1910.
-Max’s death certificate names parents as Max/Bertha Bloom.
+The most likely Hebrew spelling would be Aron and Breina.

 Reference Documents